entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 ** Vagus canal pierced near the posteior end of the endocranium: basent (0); present (1).
 >  - This characters is present in Pachyosteomorph arthrodires, such as *Paralciosteus*.
 The similar postion of vagus is also present in rhenanids.

+** The numbers of spino-occipital nerves are various in different placoderm clades.
+Basally branching arthrodires, such as *Kujdanowiaspis*, possess three  spino-occipital nerves.
+Pachyosteomorph arthrodires, only known in leiosteids, have six to nine spino-occipital nerves.
+In rhenanids, there existed four or five spino-occipital nerves (Stensio, 1963).
 ## References
 Archibald JD.
 1994.
 Metataxon concepts and assessing possible ancestry using phylogenetic systematics.
 Systematic Biology 43: 27–40.